drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/resolution_ex1.png){: loading=lazy }
 #### Advantages of the Process Chosen

-The industrial synthesis currently used for Zoloft eliminated the need for reagents such as titanium chloride and D-mandelic acid used in the initial inefficient route, and also removed the uncertainties surrounding royalties for particular reagents introduced by the medicinal chemists.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/advantages-process-chosen-ff021720'><i class='fa fa-play' aria-hidden='true'></i></button>The industrial synthesis currently used for Zoloft eliminated the need for reagents such as titanium chloride and D-mandelic acid used in the initial inefficient route, and also removed the uncertainties surrounding royalties for particular reagents introduced by the medicinal chemists.
 It saved solvents, reagents and plant capacity previously harnessed for processing the undesired enantiomer, and resulted in immediate cash savings for Pfizer.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other